 Fitzgibbons’ grand vision of a performance of lights across the small corridor has dimmed somewhat since 2019 — largely due to the Florida Department of Transportation’s stringent rules for roadway decor — but the sculptural light artwork may soon come to fruition.

 There will be no red, green or yellow in the color scheme.
 Those are traffic-light colors, so they’re a no-no. And rules about flashing lights are particular, and they cannot run along the ground.
 Plus, there are concerns about which events and celebrations can even be marked with a light display.
-So the artist has, so far, at least, created a single light program using blue and purple.
+The artist has created a single light program using blue and purple.

 “With all these restraints, I came up with this program that I’ve since sent to the Florida Department of Transportation,” Fitzgibbons told an artwork committee tasked with reviewing his design this week.
 “The down lights that have to be static — I have alternating blue, purple, blue, purple, blue, purple.
 But they can’t move.
 They can’t change.
 And then the lights that are lighting the ceiling — I have them on a system where they’ll start off all one color, either all blue or all purple, and then one at a time, the lights will jump.”